Prisma Migration

 Solution:

-Check SQL view has JOIN:
+Check SQL view has JOIN using integer FKs (not UUID):

 SELECT conname, conrelid::regclass, confrelid::regclassFROM pg_constraint WHERE contype = 'f';Test the view directly: